 We use the qgraph package in R for network visualization.
-Node locations are determined using a modified version of a force-embedded algorithm that was proposed by Fruchterman and Reingold (1991).
+Node locations are determined by a modified version of a force-embedded algorithm proposed by Fruchterman and Reingold (1991).
 Figure G.5 show the full-sample CPI sub-index network graphs.